ARTBA-Org/rws_cms/README.md

 ## Local Development

 1. Clone the repository
+2. Run `npm run setup` to set up your environment variables interactively
-2. Copy `.env.example` to `.env` and fill in the required values
+   - Or copy `.env.example` to `.env` and fill in the required values manually
 3. Run `npm install` to install dependencies
+4. Run `npm run test:db` to verify your database connection
-4. Run `npm run dev` to start the development server
+5. Run `npm run dev` to start the development server

 ## Build